burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The same definitions are acceptable when:

-1. They are in different translation units
+1. They are located in different translation units
-2. They are identical token by token
+2. They definitions are identical token by token
-3. The meaning of token is the same in both translation units (Checking this is not included in the capabilities of the programming language itself but is assigned to the toolkit)
+3. The meaning of token is the same in both translation units (Checking this is not included in the capabilities of the programming language itself and it is assigned to the toolkit.)

 Details about exceptions to the One Definition Rule are described in ([6], C++2003, p.23, §3.2/5).